HPCToolkit/hpctoolkit/README.md

 - The C/C++ compilers (`CC`/`CXX`), which are also affected by `CFLAGS`, `CXXFLAGS`, `LDFLAGS`, `INCLUDE_PATH`, `LIBRARY_PATH`, `CRAY_*`, ...
 - Dependencies are found via `pkg-config`, which is affected by `PKG_CONFIG_PATH` (and other `PKG_CONFIG_*` variables),
 - Dependencies are found via CMake, which is affected by `CMAKE_PREFIX_PATH` (and other `CMAKE_*`, `*_ROOT` and `*_ROOT_DIR` variables),
+- Dependencies with Meson built-in functionality have their own quirks:
-- Boost is found under `BOOST_ROOT`, and the CUDA Toolkit under `CUDA_PATH`
+  - Boost is found under `BOOST_ROOT`,

-Many of these variables are altered by `module un/load`, `spack un/load` and other similar commands, including the `spack env activate` used in the quickstart.
+  - The CUDA Toolkit is found under `CUDA_PATH`.

+These variables are frequently altered by commands designed to load software into a shell environment, for example `module un/load`.
 Meson assumes the "machine" does not change between `meson` invocations, however if it does by running the above commands it is possible Meson's cache will not match reality.
 In these cases reconfiguration or later compilation may fail due to the inconsistent state between dependencies.
-This can be fixed by clearing Meson's cache (`meson configure --clearcache`), Meson will efficiently avoid rebuilding files if the compile command did not actually change.
+In some cases this can be fixed by clearing Meson's cache (`meson configure --clearcache`), Meson will efficiently avoid rebuilding files if the compile command did not actually change.
+If build errors persist it may be necessary to wipe the build directory completely (`meson setup --wipe`), it is recommended to use `ccache` to accelerate the subsequent rebuild.

 If you want to use a custom version of a dependency library, install it first and then adjust one or more of the variables mentioned above or corresponding Meson options: